abhishekg999/cse15l-lab-reports/lab-report-1-week-2.md

 ![fast](fast.jpg)

+This command combines copying necessary files to the server, and then compiling and running it server side all in one command.

 The message takes 106 characters to type plus enter, so 107 keystrokes in total.
 For additional tests however, it takes 2 (up_arrow + enter).